Email nurturing overview

 • Different campaign types

-They’re purely organizational — a way to keep things tidy when you have many flows.
+They’re purely organizational — a way to keep things tidy when you have many workflows.

 Nurturing isn’t required for every recycled deal.
 Here’s when it makes the most sense.